Associate Professor Neil Thomas

 - ORCID profile

-Associate Professor Neil Thomas is the Centre for Mental Health's Deputy Director, Director of the National eTherapy Centre, Director of the Voices Clinic, and Honorary Consultant Clinical Psychologist with Alfred Health.
+Associate Professor Neil Thomas is a research leader in the Centre for Mental Health, Director of the National eTherapy Centre, Director of the Voices Clinic, and Honorary Consultant Clinical Psychologist with Alfred Health.

 Neil teaches on the postgraduate clinical psychology program, and supervises Honours, MPsych and PhD students.
-Research students will be able to develop the methodological skills including quantitative and experimental psychological methods, treatment trialing methods, qualitative methods, codesign and coproduction approaches, and literature synthesis methods.
+Research students will be able to develop the methodological skills including quantitative and experimental psychological methods, treatment trialing methods, qualitative methods, ecological momentary assessment, codesign/coproduction approaches, and literature synthesis methods.

 Clinical Psychology; Mental Health